MagnusThor/demolishedTexture/readme.md

 Generate procedural textures in GLSL-Shader way or use plain vanilla Canvas API's to create your textures.

+At https://magnusthor.github.io/demolishedTexture/editor/ you can find a tiny editor that allows you to fiddle with demolishedTexture

 ## Install using NPM

     npm install demolishedtexture

 ## Documentation

 Brief documentation of demolishedTexture.
 More to come thou.

 ## Create a texture using TextureBase